cemreefe/MarkdownBlogger-Test/source/blog/this-blog.md

+---
+title: What I expect from this blog
+date:  2025-01-10
+tags:  blogging
+       generic
+description: Babbling about using a blog to record life and inspire myself to write more.
+---

-# What do I expect from this blog
+# What I expect from this blog

 I do have another blog, where I write about more serious computer-science stuff.
 But this one is not that.
 However, as the now-owner of two blogs on the world wide web,